 Top Places to Eat and Travel Alone in Europe

 - Otto Cafe – If on a diet, worth breaking the rules!

 - Bodega El Picadero– Simple and satisfying.
 No frills no thrills.
-Perfect for a non-pretentious female traveller.
+Perfect for a non-pretentious female traveler.

 - Torch Coffee Roasters – They don’t serve a full breakfast, but they have amazing coffee and pastry!